Code-Institute-Submissions/onAPlateCatering/README.md

     - I removed these attributes from the html code and put styling for the iframe in style.css instead.
 - Error 3
   - The value of the for attribute of the label element must be the ID of a non-hidden form control.
-    - I had forgot the ID attribute for this form element.
+    - I had forgotten the ID attribute for this form element.
 I added the ID for the relevant form element.

 CSS pages were validated with [W3C CSS Validator](https://jigsaw.w3.org/css-validator/validator) .
 2 errors were discovered.